Wendy Ireland (1958-2018) : Associate Artist

 Photo: Christopher Ireland

-Wendy Ireland is a cellist, conductor, composer and teacher who has had a life long involvement in music education.
-A conservatorium graduate in 1980, majoring in cello and studying with Algimantis Motiekaitis, Ireland later obtained a Master of Music (performance) degree at Newcastle University in 2001, majoring in conducting and the development of string ensemble programs.
+Wendy Ireland was a cellist, conductor, composer and teacher with a life-long involvement in music education.
+A conservatorium graduate in 1980, majoring in cello and studying with Algimantis Motiekaitis, Ireland later obtained a Master of Music (performance) degree at Newcastle University (2001), majoring in conducting and the development of string ensemble programs.

-Ireland's recent commissions include a work for string orchestra Mala Rain for the 2016 Festival of Instrumental Music at the Opera House, and a series of works, subtitled 'Kitty Miniatures' for viola and piano, for an anthology of viola works by women composers commissioned by Dr Cora Cooper, Professor of Violin at Kansas State University.
+Ireland's last commissions included a work for string orchestra Mala Rain for the 2016 Festival of Instrumental Music at the Opera House, and a series of works, subtitled 'Kitty Miniatures' for viola and piano, for an anthology of viola works by women composers commissioned by Dr Cora Cooper, Professor of Violin at Kansas State University.

-Ireland is the Coordinator of Strings at Sydney Girls High School where she directs the Symphony Orchestra, Chamber Orchestra and Sinfonia, and she also directs the senior string orchestra at Moriah College.
-She is a regular guest conductor and workshop presenter for many regional schools and Conservatoriums in NSW.
+Ireland was the Coordinator of Strings at Sydney Girls High School where she directed the School's Symphony Orchestra, Chamber Orchestra and Sinfonia.
+She also directed the senior string orchestra at Moriah College.
+She was a regular guest conductor and workshop presenter for many regional schools and Conservatoriums in NSW.

 Wendy Ireland passed away peacefully on 25 December 2018.

 In 2020, Wendy Ireland was posthumously awarded a Medal of the Order of Australia (OAM) for service to music education, in the Queen's Birthday Honours list.